splineops/splineops/docs/user-guide/01_interpolate.rst

 spline of degree :math:`N` interpolate them.
 The higher the degree, the closer to the local Taylor expansion of the ground truth the spline gets the chance to be because :math:`N+1` terms can potentially match.
 This argument is mere hand-waiving; its merit is that it relies on no more than calculus to make plausible that the continuously defined spline represents the continuously defined ground truth better when the degree rises.
-The computational burden increases with the degree of a spline, but so does the quality of the representation.
-Indeed, consider a one-dimensional ground-truth generic function (not necessarily a spline) that is differentiable sufficiently many times.
-Now, it is customary to know this function only through its samples and to let a spline of degree :math:`N` interpolate them.
-The higher the degree, the closer to the local Taylor expansion of the ground truth the spline gets the chance to be because :math:`N+1` terms can potentially match.
-This argument is mere hand-waiving; its merit is that it relies on no more than calculus to make plausible that the continuously defined spline represents the continuously defined ground truth better when the degree rises.

-To understand the true mechanism that links degree and quality, one needs to master the theory of approximation, which in turn relies on the Fourier theory, the theory of distributions, the measure theory, the theory of sampling, and the theory of integration, among others, all of them being advanced mathematical topics [4]_, [5]_.
 To understand the true mechanism that links degree and quality, one needs to master the theory of approximation, which in turn relies on the Fourier theory, the theory of distributions, the measure theory, the theory of sampling, and the theory of integration, among others, all of them being advanced mathematical topics [4]_, [5]_.